King of arms

-King of Arms is the senior rank of an officer of arms.
+King of arms is the senior rank of an officer of arms.
 In many heraldic traditions, only a king of arms has the authority to grant armorial bearings and sometimes certify genealogies and noble titles.
 In other traditions, the power has been delegated to other officers of similar rank.

 Heraldic duties

 In England, the authority to grant a coat of arms is subject to the formal approval of the Earl Marshal in the form of a warrant.
 In jurisdictions such as the Republic of Ireland the authority to grant armorial bearings has been delegated to a chief herald that serves the same purpose as the traditional king of arms.
-Canada also has a chief herald, though this officer grants arms on the authority of the Governor General as the Queen's representative through the Herald Chancellor's direct remit.
+Canada also has a chief herald, though this officer grants arms on the authority of the governor general as the king's representative through the herald chancellor's direct remit.
 Scotland's only king of arms, the Lord Lyon, exercises the royal prerogative by direct delegation from the Crown and like the Chief Herald of Ireland and the old Ulster King of Arms needs no warrant from any other office bearer.